 Your business website is an integral part of a larger marketing plan.
 It is therefore important to understand the purpose it must play.
 Your website is usually the cornerstone of an online marketing plan, providing a presence for your business.
 It’s the online equivalent of owning a high street shop or prominent office.
-On many occasions it is the centre of a business’ universe and is generally the place where other marketing activity is attempting to drive traffic to.
+On many occasions it is defined as being the centre of a business’ universe and is generally the place where other marketing activity is attempting to drive traffic to.
+In a recent survey on the business impact of a strong online presence, 80% of respondents saw their business website and social media presence to be the most important aspects for generating leads and sales.

 Your business’ website strategy and how you engage a visitor are the deciding factors in the daily battle with competitors both large and small.
 It is vital that you understand the strategies behind your business website and are absolutely clear what functions it must perform, both emotionally and logically.